Fire and rescue services

 Criminals target travellers in crowded areas, including on transport.

-Scammers invite travellers for a massage, teahouse service, or to a cafe or bar nearby.
-They offer various reasons and may say they wish 'to practise English'.
+Scammers invite travellers for a massage, teahouse service, or nearby cafes and bars.
+They offer various reasons and may say they wish 'to practise their English'.

 Afterwards, they present travellers with an inflated bill.
 They won't let the traveller leave until they pay the bill by credit card.

 Sometimes travellers are asked to carry concealed drugs out of China.